2026 RAAC Submission Schedule

 Code of conduct

-It is a Departmental requirement that researchers agree to the conditions specified in the RAAC Code of Conduct and prior to commencing their research:
+It is a Departmental requirement that researchers agree to the conditions specified in the RAAC Code of Conduct for Researchers (PDF, 214KB) prior to commencing their research.

-The Code of Conduct states that researchers having direct access to Departmental clients, facilities or client data may be required to provide a criminal history report and, if applicable, a Working With Children clearance, at the researcher’s expense.
+The Code of Conduct states that, following a successful research application, researchers having direct access to Department of Justice Staff/clients/data/sites will be asked to undergo screening/re-screening, and, if applicable, a Working With Children clearance, at the researcher’s expense.

 The Code of Conduct also requires that the Department reviews any outputs prior to distribution, such as the submission of research reports, theses, dissertations, manuscripts, conference presentations, journal publications, press releases and internet postings.
 RAAC requires a copy of the output at least four weeks prior to its intended distribution/public release.